yadavaman13/yadavaman13/README.md

 ## About Me :
-Aspiring Software Development Engineer.
-I love building meaningful digital solutions that solve real problems.
-From shaping ideas to deploying full-stack webapp, I enjoy crafting smooth backends with Node.js and Express, clean interfaces with React, and connecting everything through REST APIs.
+Aspiring Software Development Engineer passionate about building scalable full-stack and backend systems using the MERN stack.
+I enjoy turning real-world problems into practical products through projects, hackathons, and open-source contributions.

+Currently building PustakMart — a verified student-to-student marketplace simplifying the buying and selling of second-hand academic books.

 Whether it's a solo project, a fast-paced hackathon, or an open-source collaboration, I’m always eager to build, learn, and contribute.
 If you're driven by innovation and collaboration, let’s connect and create something meaningful together 🤝